Breaking the silence – with a cochlear implant

-The problem: In Vietnam, as in many low and middle-income countries, there is no insurance coverage or state subsidization for cochlear implants.
-The cochlear implant, the associated surgery, the ongoing therapy and audiological services, and lifetime product maintenance costs are difficult to impossible for many families in Vietnam to afford.
-Therefore, the Global Foundation For Children With Hearing Loss (GFCHL) and the Hear the World Foundation have entered into a unique collaboration that will enable 10 Vietnamese children in need with significant hearing loss to hear and speak.
+The problem: In Vietnam, as in many other low and middle-income countries, there is no insurance coverage or state subsidization for cochlear implants.
+The cochlear implant device, the associated surgery, the ongoing therapy and audiological services, and lifetime product maintenance costs are beyond the financial means of many families in Vietnam.
+Therefore, the Global Foundation For Children With Hearing Loss (GFCHL) and the Hear the World Foundation have entered into a unique collaboration that enables 10 Vietnamese children in need with significant hearing loss to hear and speak.

-It is a moving moment when three-year-old Lam hears his parents’ voices clearly for the first time at a children’s hospital in Hanoi.
+It is a moving moment when then three-year-old Lam hears his parents’ voices clearly for the first time at a children’s hospital in Hanoi.
 The thin boy beams from ear to ear.
 Now, he can finally hear!
-Lam’s parents have long been craving this day.
-Five weeks earlier, their son was given an implant in an operation.
-It is now combined with a speech processor.
-Experts from the Hear the World Foundation, a Sonova corporate foundation, together with the local team, have meticulously prepared for this special moment and carefully supervise the activation.
+Lam’s parents have long been looking forward to this day.
+Five weeks earlier, their son was given an implant.
+The externeal speech processor has now been added.
+Experts from the Hear the World Foundation together with the local team, have meticulously prepared for this special moment and carefully supervised the activation.

 Sustained engagement for long-term success

-After the CI has been activated, Lam can now hear, but a time of intensive training begins for his family.
-While children with normal hearing start babbling away quite naturally, Lam first has to learn to distinguish between sounds and must practice talking and listening.
-He is being given one year of auditory-verbal therapy by Vietnamese professionals, who have been trained by the Global Foundation For Children With Hearing Loss.
-Therapists help the families to support their children’s listening and spoken language development.
-The goal: Lam is to learn to speak so well that he can attend a regular school later and develop normally for his age.
-For successful learning, parents are also important: they are given training on how to handle CIs, plus tips about playful ways in which they can help their children practice to listen and talk.
+After the CI has been activated, Tung Lam could hear, but a time of intensive training began for him and his family.
+While children with normal hearing start babbling away quite naturally, Tung Lam had to learn to distinguish between sounds and practice talking and listening.
+He has been given one year of auditory-verbal therapy by Vietnamese professionals, who have been trained by the Global Foundation for Children With Hearing Loss.
+Therapists taught the families how to support their children’s listening and spoken language development and gave them useful tips on how to help their children at home.